kaltura/moodle_plugin/README.md

 After our QA team verifies the changes made in the corresponding DEV branch - they are merged to the STABLE branch.

 So, when issuing a PR - please make sure that:
-* You are checked out a DEV branch.
+* You checked out the DEV branch.
 * In your pull-request, the base branch is indeed the DEV branch you checked-out from.

 ## Contribution Guidelines